Why you need Failure Modes Effects Analysis

 The FMEA process can be simplified if we align the FMEA with the ‘control documents’ shown above, and use separate FMEAs to identify the possible failure modes and appropriate controls in each of these documents, often developed at different stages in the project.

-Adopting this approach allows the use of different FMEAs as described below:-
+Adopting this approach allows the use of different FMEAs as described on the right:-

 |FMEA||Used to Develop..||That Describes|

 |System (SFMEA)||Product Specification||Essential product features and the design requirements for components and sub-systems.|

 |Design (DFMEA)||Design Validation Plan||Methods used to gain confidence in the design including the requirements for product testing, analysis and simulation|

 |Process (PFMEA)||Production Control Plan||The controls required to maintain ‘process capability’ and detect non-conforming product.|

 |Machinery (MFMEA)||Maintenance Plan||The actions and controls required to ensure that production plant and equipment performs to an acceptable standard.|